DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-04-third-post.md

   <li><p style="font-family:Times;font-size:110%;text-align:justify">Behavioral Pattern</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">Structural Pattern</p></li></ul>

 <p style="font-family:Times;font-size:110%;text-align:justify">Many patterns were later formulated by developers based on the patterns proposed by the “Gang of Four”.These patterns provide a solution for solving recurring issues related to common software development problems.
 We have used majorly two design patterns throughout our development.
-They are the Composite Design Pattern and Model View Controller.</p>
+They are the Composite Design Pattern and Model-View- Controller.</p>

 ### Composite Design Pattern